Intolerable pain: what happens when chronic pain becomes unbearable

 - In a culture with sayings like “No pain, no gain” and “What doesn’t kill you makes you stronger,” are we prepared to acknowledge that pain carries no intrinsic moral benefit and that people who want to reduce their suffering should be able to do so?

 - “Informed consent” means that patients are informed of potential risks, benefits, and alternatives for each treatment, and then allowed to decide for themselves which treatment to choose.
-Does this apply to chronic pain?
+Does this apply to severe chronic pain?

 - The majority of substance abuse treatment in this country still utilizes outdated, unscientific methods that rely on religion and moralizing rather than sound evidence.
 Are we going to do anything about that or nah?